Toronto Maple Leafs: New home and a new millennium (1998–2004)

-On February 12, 1998, MLGL purchased the Toronto Raptors, a National Basketball Association franchise, and the arena the Raptors were building, from Allan Slaight and Scotiabank.
+On February 12, 1998, Maple Leaf Gardens Ltd. (MLGL) purchased the Toronto Raptors, a National Basketball Association franchise, and the arena the Raptors were building, from Allan Slaight and Scotiabank.
 With the acquisition, MLGL was renamed Maple Leaf Sports & Entertainment (MLSE), acting as the parent company of the two teams.
-Larry Tanenbaum was a driving force in the acquisition, having bought a 12.5 percent stake in Maple Leaf Gardens Limited (MLGL) in 1996.
+Larry Tanenbaum was a driving force in the acquisition, having bought a 12.5 per cent stake in MLGL in 1996.

 Curtis Joseph was acquired as the team's starting goalie, while Pat Quinn was hired as the head coach before the 1998–99 season.
 Realigning the NHL's conferences in 1998, the Leafs were moved from the Western to the Eastern Conference.
 On February 13, 1999, the Leafs played their final game at the Gardens before moving to their new home at the then-Air Canada Centre.
 In the 1999 playoffs, the team advanced to the conference finals but lost in five games to the Buffalo Sabres.

 In the 1999–2000 season, the Leafs hosted the 50th NHL All-Star Game.
 By the end of the season, they recorded their first 100-point season and won their first division title in 37 years.
 In both the 2000 and 2001 playoffs, the Leafs defeated the Ottawa Senators in the first round and lost to the New Jersey Devils in the second round.
 In the 2002 playoffs, the Leafs dispatched the Islanders and the Senators in seven games each during the first two rounds, only to lose to the Cinderella-story Carolina Hurricanes in six games in the conference finals.
 The 2001–02 season was particularly impressive in that injuries sidelined many of the Leafs' better players, but the efforts of depth players, including Alyn McCauley, Gary Roberts and Darcy Tucker, led them to the conference finals.